 Once it is secure avoid touching any part of the mask whist it is in use.
 However tempting it may be to remove your mask for a moment, doing so could expose your fingers and face to any viruses or bacteria you’re trying to avoid.
 We understand that wearing a mask can take a while to get used to, but unless you feel breathless, light-headed or unwell your mask should remain over your nose and mouth throughout the period it is in use.

 When removing your face mask you should do so using the ear loops at the side of the mask and place it directly in to a waste bin.
 If it is an indoor bin you may want to consider placing your used mask into a plastic bag (like a nappy sack or similar) first.
 Always remember to wash or sanitise your hands again after removal.

 Finally, it’s important to make sure the masks you are using are high-quality in the first place.
 Our OptiPro Surgical Masks are CE marked, adhere to EN standards, and feature a protective 3-ply design which creates an effective barrier to provide superior levels of protection for the nose and mouth.
 You can find out more here.

 Browse our Infection Control range

-In addition to our OptiPro Surgical Masks, Optimum Medical provides a wide range of high-quality Infection Control products including FFP2 and FFP3 face masks.
+In addition to our OptiPro Surgical Masks, Optimum Medical provides a wide range of high-quality Infection Control products.
 Find out more here.